chalatz/tours/pages/tours/driving/halfday-private-tours-west-coast.md

 faq:
   items:
   - q: How much is the entrance fee in Ancient Kamiros?
     a: Entrance fee is 6 Euro per person.
+Seniors<a href="./seniors-tours-in-rhodes.htm">seniors</a>
-Seniors (with Id or Passport), 3 Euros per person.
+      (with Id or Passport), 3 Euros per person.
 Children under 18 years old, free
   - q: Are there Butterflies all the time? - And are there opening times there too that we might have to take into consideration?
     a: There are Butterflies only during their season, from mid-June to mid-September.